Skin tag

 - Rubbing, touching, irritation.

 - Skin tags are often inherited in families, so a genetic component is thought to exist.
-Women are more prone to skin tags than men.

 Remedies for skin tags

 - Diet.
 Eliminate sugars and refined carbohydrates.
 This means all foods that have added sugar, all sweet fruits, all dried fruit, any fruit juice, bread, cake, biscuits/cookies, anything made with white flour, and all kinds of snacks, especially sweet snacks.
+This, along with fasting, will help prevent the skin tags from coming back again.

 - Garlic.